inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image93.*
    :align: center

-42. Click :guilabel:`OK` and then :guilabel:`OK` and take a look at your layers new symbology.
+42. Click :guilabel:`OK` and then :guilabel:`OK` and take a look at your layer's new symbology.

 .. image:: /static/training/beginner/qgis-inasafe/image94.*
    :align: center